SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 • Watch the Bakers Perform Their Magic: On Jefferson Street, you will find a 30-foot-high observation window right into the kitchen.
 Here you will see several bakers working away.
 They also like to display their creations for everyone to see.
 Sometimes when I stop here, one of the bakers has a microphone on and is describing the process to the group of people outside the window.
 You can also ask them questions as it's a two way intercom system.

 • Discover the History of Boudin Bakery: This location also includes a small, free history museum.
 You can walk through their interactive museum as you learn even more about the bread making process.
 From the museum, you also have additional views into the main baking area.
 It only takes a few minutes to walk through and is perfect if you love sourdough bread or want to learn more as you wait for your table.
-The museum is open Wednesday - Monday from 11:30am to 6pm.

-• Grab Some Goodies on The Go: Next to the kitchen is a large retail shop called Baker Hall.
+• Grab Some Goodies on the Go: Next to the kitchen is a large retail shop called Baker Hall.
 Here you can grab some bread and other local gourmet gifts.
 You can pick up a quick sandwich for lunch and find a spot at one of their outdoor tables too.
 It's also a great place to grab a cup of Peet's Coffee to get your day (or afternoon) moving along.

 >> More great places to eat in Fisherman's Wharf